hickVieira/cypress-realworld-app/README.md

 I forked this mostly to get a feel how cypress works in a real project.
 Here are the new test cases I added/remade for learning purposes:
 - my-tests
+  - [x] auth
     - [x] should login successfully
-  - [x] should display error message due to invalid username
+    - [x] should display error message when invalid username
-  - [x] should display error message due to invalid password
+    - [x] should display error message when invalid password
     - [x] should register successfully
-  - [x] should display error message due to missing first name
+    - [x] should display error message when missing first name
-  - [x] should display error message due to missing last name
+    - [x] should display error message when missing last name
-  - [x] should display error message due to missing username
+    - [x] should display error message when missing username
-  - [x] should display error message due to missing password
+    - [x] should display error message when missing password
-  - [x] should display error message due to passwords not matching
+    - [x] should display error message when passwords not matching
-  - [x] should display error message due to password having wrong length
+    - [x] should display error message when password having wrong length
+  - [x] transaction
+    - [x] should send money successfully
+    - [x] should display error message when not enough funds to complete transaction
+    - [x] should display error message when send amount is negative
+- bugs I found
+  - you can send money you do not have (infinite money)
+  - you can send negative money (and increase your own funds in the process lol)
 <br>

 <p align="center">